chrisvthai/cat_bot/README.md

-# catpic_bot
+# cat_bot
 ## Overview
-A Discord chatbot running multiple commands such as displaying server info, but more notably dispenses random cat pics in chat channels.
+A Discord chatbot running multiple commands such as displaying server info, but most notably dispenses random cat pics in chat channels.
 I got the idea for this from a combination of
 1. I wanted some practice with Javascript, specifically with Node.js
 2. I use Discord everyday, and the main Discord I use to communicate with a bunch of my gaming friends is cat-themed for some reason.